February 6

 How Does Gotham Steel Compare to Other Copper Nonstick Cookware?

 Gotham Steel is one of several popular, inexpensive brands of copper-colored nonstick ceramic cookware.
-Others include Copper Chef, Red Copper, Bulbhead, and Michelangelo, plus dozens of more lesser-known brands.
+Others include Copper Chef, Red Copper, Bulbhead, and Michelangelo, plus dozens of lesser-known brands.
 All these brands are extremely similar, with the orange interior and stainless handles.
-Prices are all similar, as well.
+Prices are similar as well.

 We haven't tested all of these brands, but we're pretty certain that they're all close in quality and performance.
-In fact, we suspect that many or all of them are made in the same factory in China; it's a common practice--called OEM, original equipment manufacturer--for companies to buy pre-made goods and put their logo on them.
-We see this in several of the products we review, including induction burners, sous vide immersion circulators, and vacuum sealers.
-If you've ever noticed striking similarities among different brands of products, you may be looking at OEM products.
+In fact, we suspect that many or all of them are made in the same factory in China.

 So is Gotham Steel higher quality than the others?
-It's the only one (we know of) that has titanium in its coating, so it may be slightly more durable nonstick.
-The build quality of the pans seems about the same across the board (even if they're not made in the same factory).
+It's the only one (we know of) that has titanium in its coating, so it may be slightly more durable.
+The build quality of the pans seem about the same across the board.

-Also: note that there is no copper in these inexpensive, copper-colored nonstick pans.
-Real copper is expensive, so if you want copper, you will have to look at a significantly higher price point.
-Check out our Copper Cookware article for more information on the types of copper (and copper-colored) cookware.
+Note also that there is no copper in these inexpensive, copper-colored nonstick pans.
+Real copper is expensive, so if you want copper, you will have to pay a significantly higher price.
+Check out our Copper Cookware article for more information on the types of copper (and copper-colored) cookware available.

 back to top